Skip to main content Skip to main navigation menu Skip to site footer

 Historia Mexicana is listed in more than forty international indexes, portals and directories, including SCOPUS, Web of Science, Hispanic American Periodicals Index, JSTOR, CLASE, SCIELO, DOAJ, REDALYC, REDIB, DIALNET, EBSCO, Handbook of Latin American Studies and LATINDEX.
 In Mexico, it is part of the CONACYT-certified Catálogo de Revistas Científicas.

-70 years of Historia Mexicana.
+70 years of Historia Mexicana

-History of soccer in Latin America.
-Presentation of number 286 of Historia Mexicana.
+History of soccer in Latin America

-The Comintern in Latin America.
-Presentation of the
+The Comintern in Latin America

 Brief Biography